[Adele picking vegetables on Soul Farm]

-I live in rural Cornwall, UK, with my husband Laurence and our daughters, Talitha (8), Ophelia (5) and Delilah, (3).
+I live in rural Cornwall, UK with my husband Laurence and our three daughters, whom we home educate.
 I’ll never get over how lucky we are to wake up every day in the countryside and near the coast.
-I’m a freelance writer and Laurence is farmer and graphic designer.
+I work as a freelance writer, play with poetry, volunteer as a breastfeeding counsellor and help Laurence run our regenerative farm, Soul Farm.
 We both work flexibly so that neither of us miss out on the valuable experiences of being with our children and doing work we love.

 I grew up in Trinidad and Tobago in the Caribbean.
 At nineteen, I moved to Brighton for university.
 I used to glibly say I hold a Masters degree that I only use to get abusive with 17th-century documentaries but I’ve realised as the years have gone by that it expanded my perspective in ways I’m still uncovering.
 Nothing in life is wasted.
-In my final year, I met Laurence at a church meeting in a pub and the rest is history.
+While studying, I met Laurence at a church meeting in a pub and the rest is history.
 I got stuck in this cold country.

 From Brighton we moved to Bristol, from one fascinating city to another.
 Our three children were born there.
 It was a good home to us in that time.